-Our mission is to both raise money for pancreatic cancer research and treatment as well as make people aware of the funding needs.
-Currently, Pancreatic Cancer receives:
+Our mission is to both raise money for pancreatic cancer research and patient programs, as well as make people aware of the funding needs.

-Most of our funding is directed towards research, with all our research funding to-date going to Sidney Kimmel Cancer Center at Jefferson University; an NCI-designated facility.
+Much of our funding to-date has been directed towards, funding conceptual, out-of-the-box translational research at Jefferson University Sidney Kimmel Cancer Center – an NCI-designated facility.
 This is the leading pancreatic cancer research and treatment center in our region and where Amy received her treatment.
-Other funding has been directed to patient programs and patient support at both Jefferson and St. Luke’s Hospital.
-St. Luke’s Quakertown Campus, located in our direct community, will distribute funding to support pancreatic cancer patients in need.
+Other funding has been directed to patient programs and patient support at both Jefferson most recently to our newest partner, St. Luke’s Hospital.
+St. Luke’s Cancer Center at St. Lukes Quakertown Campus, located in our direct community.

 To donate via check

 Paint the Trail Purple – Ride/Run/Walk in Conshohocken Fall 2021